PathoGenOmics-Lab/VIPERA

 Automated construction of a context dataset

-Setting the CONTEXT_FASTA parameter to null (default) will enable the automatic download of sequences from the GISAID SARS-CoV-2 database.
+Setting the CONTEXT_FASTA parameter to null (default) will enable the automatic download of sequences from the GISAID EpiCoV SARS-CoV-2 database.
 An unset parameter has the same effect.
 To enable this, you must also sign up to the GISAID platform and provide your credentials by creating and filling an additional configuration file (default: config/gisaid.yaml) as follows:

 USERNAME: "your-username"